chipsalliance/chisel/docs/src/appendix/migrating-from-chiseltest.md

 }
 ```

-The canonical way to test this would be with a `ChiselScalatestTester` in `src/test/scala`:
+The legacy ChiselTest way to test this would be with a `ChiselScalatestTester` in `src/test/scala`:

 <!-- This cannot be mdoc because we do not compile against chiseltest -->
 ```scala